 Upon arrival at your campground, take the map you’re given at check-in and review the route to your campsite before you leave the office.
 Some campground roads have tight turns, one-way streets, and even dead ends that can make it difficult to turn around.
 Review the campground map first to determine the most efficient route to your campsite and ensure you’re coming up the correct way on the street so you can properly navigate your RV into your campsite.

 The campground staff at check-in will also usually have recommendations for the best route to your assigned RV site.
-You can even call ahead for suggestions, if in doubt.
+You can even call ahead for suggestions of routes to get to the campground if in doubt.
 We did this on our way to Yosemite National Park some years back.

-We were concerned about driving our 36′ motorhome on the most direct route in as it seemed a bit precarious.
+We were concerned about driving our 36′ motorhome on the most direct route as it seemed a bit precarious.
 So we called the Yosemite Lakes campground office for advice.
-They strongly suggested an alternate road, which ended up being much safer and less stressful.
+They strongly suggested an alternate road, which was much safer and less stressful.

 Then we heard a loud CRUNCH as we watched the trailer crash into the back of his fifth wheel as he turned the corner.
 The driver did just one lap of the campground before exiting – making it a very costly short visit!